wqking/metapp/doc/utilities/utility.md

 Convert a pointer in `var` to its non-pointer equivalence.
 Return a Variant that,
 If `var` is a value or reference, `var` is returned.
-If `var` is a pointer, the returned reference refers to the value that the pointer points to.
+If `var` is a pointer, the function returns a reference that refers to the value that the pointer points to.
-If `var` is pointer wrapper such as `std::shared_ptr<T>` or `std::unique_ptr<T>`, the returned reference refers to the value that the pointer points to.
+If `var` is pointer wrapper such as `std::shared_ptr<T>` or `std::unique_ptr<T>`, it returns a reference that refers to the value that the pointer points to.

 `depointer` only makes reference, it doesn't copy any underlying value.